Why Debt Ratios Matter More Than You Think

 The Mortgage Broker Advantage

 Banks only offer their own products with their own rules.
-A mortgage broker sees the whole market.
+A broker who shops the whole market sees every option available.

 A good broker knows which lenders are flexible with student debt.
 Which ones use actual payments instead of limits.
 Which ones are friendly to self-employed borrowers.